Staff

 Angela Anderson Adams

-Angela Anderson Adams has worked as a curator and arts administrator for nearly 40 years, more than half of those directing Arlington Public Art in Arlington, Va.
+Angela Anderson Adams has worked as a curator and arts administrator for nearly 40 years, more than half of those directing Arlington Public Art in Arlington, VA.
 Under her leadership Arlington Public Art has grown from being one of the first real estate developer-sponsored programs in the US to an internationally renowned, award-winning public and privately funded program.
-Nancy Holt’s Dark Star Park (1979-84) is a part of this collection, and Angela leads the careful stewardship of this urban park.
+Nancy Holt’s Dark Star Park (1979-84) is a part of this 80 piece collection, and Angela leads the careful stewardship of this exceptional example of urban land art.
 Prior to working for Arlington County, she served as Adjunct Curator at the National Museum of Women in the Arts, Washington, D.C., and inaugural Exhibitions Director/Curator for the Museum of Contemporary Art, Arlington, Va.
-Angela joined the Board in 2023.
+Angela joined Holt/Smithson Foundation's Board in 2023.

 Christine Steiner